 Check out our blog for more information about how a blood and hormone test can reduce your risk.

-This male hormone test measures key hormones that play an important role in athletic performance.
+This hormone blood test measures levels of the key hormones and androgens that play an important role in governing masculinity and fertility.
+Please contact us if you need a sensitive oestradiol assay performed.

 Testosterone is an anabolic hormone responsible for bone and muscle strength, as well as mood, energy and sexual function.